-To restore the usual global mode (i.e. all objects/molecules are disconnected and the mouse does not change their absolute positions, but rather the point of view), hit the Esc key when the cursor is in the graphics window.
-To restore the global mode temporarily press the Shift button.
-Connect can also be activated by a --Ctrl-Alt-RightMB-Click on any atom of the chosen molecule (see graphics controls).
+To restore the usual global mode (i.e. all objects/molecules are disconnected and the mouse does not change their absolute positions, but rather the point of view), hit the Esc key when the cursor is in the continue skip commands until the nearest endfor or endwhile.
+Note, that in contrast to FORTRAN (god bless it), it is NOT a dummy operator.